codeandship/traefik-playground/README.md

 ### How does it work?

 Traefik connects to the Docker Daemon to read labels from running containers.
-All containers that are connected to the network `traefik-playground_traefik_proxy` are also reachable from the Traefik container.
+All containers that are connected to the network `traefik-playground_default` are also reachable from the Traefik container.
 Traefik is able to reverse proxy requests based on the lables assigned to docker containers.

 If your working directory from where you executed `docker-compose up` is not `traefik-playground` the network name is different.